Skiffrin/Veritas-Obscura/Feign Ignorance.md

 I started looking further, searching through the archives of our local court.
 My father's name, my mother's — nothing.
 On a whim, I entered mine.

 And there it was.
-A court record, sealed, hidden away by the ruling of the court.
+A court case report, sealed, hidden away by the ruling of the court.
 Why was that?
 What had taken place in that court that even the public wasn't allowed to know? *What about...me?
 Why couldn't I remember?*

 Fueled by a strange, frantic energy, I began filling in the unseal request.
 The keys bent under my fingers, and minutes later, it was sent for review.